AndrikSeeger/Vehicle_TrafficLight_Simulation/README.md

 This project is a graphical implementation of a vehicle and track simulation using ASCET.
 The track profile is a combination of city and country roads with traffic lights.
 The simulation of the driver strategy is based on the optimization for a preferably constant speed without having to stop for a yellow or red light.

 ## Execution
-To execute the application you should follow these steos:
+To execute the application you should follow these steps:

 1. Download the project's ZIP-archive.
 2. Unzip the archive and import the project to your workspace in ASCET.